 Check out London’s Coolest Neighbourhoods

-New generations bring new cool areas!
+New generations adopt new cool areas.
 Chelsea and Kensington were hip back in the 1960s, but nowadays are more luxury than arty.
 Today the coolest neighbourhoods in London are to the East as the new generations have pushed out from the centre of London in search of cheaper rents and warehouse spaces.

 Explore London’s villages

 If you have a half day to spare you might like to hop onto a train or tube and visit one of London’s suburban neighbourhoods.
-This is a particularly non-touristy thing to do in London and will give you a real sense of life as a Londoner.
+This is a particularly non-touristy thing to do in London and will show you a different side of London life.

 Some of London’s villages are worth a day trip in their own right.
 In many cases they are centuries old and have grown and prospered around the edge of the metropolis.